bcgov/namex/api/report-templates/emails/conditional-modernized.md

 3. Visit [BC Registries and Online Services]({{DECIDE_BUSINESS_URL}})
 4. Log in with your BC Registries Account
 5. Look up your Name Request
-6. Register the business with this name by following the instructions
+6. Complete and submit the form along with any required documentation and payment

 If you don\'t have a BC Registries Account, [create one here]({{BUSINESS_URL}})